aws-samples/protecting-workloads-workshop/docs/builder-session/getting-started.md

 ---

-## Create or Identify Exisitng AWS account
+## Create or Identify Existing AWS account

 In order to complete these workshops, you'll need a valid, usable <a href="https://aws.amazon.com/getting-started/" target="_blank">AWS Account</a>.
 Use a personal account or create a new AWS account to ensure you have the necessary access and that you do not accidentally modify corporate resources.
 Do **not** use an AWS account from the company you work for.

 !!! info "Note About Workshop and AWS Account"
-    __We stronly recommend that you use a non-production AWS account for this workshop such as a training, sandbox or personal account.__
+    __We strongly recommend that you use a non-production AWS account for this workshop such as a training, sandbox or personal account.__

 ## Create an admin user